AMERICAN WEDDINGS BLOG

 A Temple Endowment Prayer Circle:

-Adult Mormons who wish to be married in the Church first receive
+Mormon wedding planning includes a few strict rules.
+For example, adult Mormons who wish to be married in the Church first receive a temple endowment (sacred blessing), and a temple recommend.

-Couples must prove they’re worthy to enter a temple -- that they follow the LDS Church’s rules very closely, including maintaining moral actions and thoughts at all times, paying tithes (10% of their income), staying chaste, making regular confessions, avoiding unhealthy diets, and wearing special garments when inside the temple, among many other qualifiers.
+Couples must prove they’re worthy to enter a temple: that they follow the LDS Church’s rules very closely, including maintaining moral actions and thoughts at all times, paying tithes (10% of their income), staying chaste, making regular confessions, avoiding unhealthy diets, and wearing special garments when inside the temple, among many other qualifiers.

-Any guest wishing to attend the wedding must also interview for, and receive, a temple recommend.
+Any guest wishing to attend the wedding must also interview for and receive a temple recommend.
 Only adults over the age of 18 can receive a recommend.

 As a loose description, the couple kneels around an altar and repeats the vows of commitment recited by the church member performing the sealing.
 The couple may clasp hands during the ceremony, and after the vows, they’re pronounced husband and wife and receive a blessing from the Church.